emqx/cloud-docs/en_US/create/dedicated.md

 - **Instance Status:** Running status and deployment creation time.
 - **Sessions:** Current and maximum connection counts.
 - **Pub&Sub TPS:** Current messages sent and received per second, as well as the TPS limit.
-- **Traffic:** Usage information for the deployed traffic, including monthly usage and free quota.
+- **Traffic:** Traffic usage information for the deployment, including monthly traffic and free quota.

 ### Connection Information